JChafin87/BaseballStatFinder/README.md

 #Future Implementation

 The data from the input files is currently being read as String Arrays.
-This creates problems when sorting the final table.
+This creates problems when sorting the final table by integer values.
 A new class needs to be created to hold the varying types of data received from the input files.

 #Credits